serengil/deepface/README.md

 <p align="center"><img src="https://raw.githubusercontent.com/serengil/deepface/master/icon/stock-6-v2.jpg" width="95%"></p>

-Here, the `find` function relies on a directory-based face datastore and stores embeddings on disk.
+Here, the find function relies on a directory-based face datastore and stores embeddings on disk.
 Alternatively, DeepFace provides a database-backed face search mechanism where embeddings are explicitly registered and queried.
+Currently, postgres and mongo are supported as backend databases.

 ```python
 # register an image into the database